joyalaliyas/AnonForge/README.md

 pytest -q
 ```

-The tests mock OpenAI paths so CI remains deterministic and does not require live API calls.
+The tests mock  paths so CI remains deterministic and does not require live API calls.

-## Deployment summary

-Recommended deployment stack:

-- Ubuntu server/VPS
-- `uvicorn` as app server
-- `systemd` service
-- Nginx reverse proxy
-- TLS with Certbot

-See deployment section in project guidance or create a deployment runbook from this README.

-## Security notes

-- Never commit `.env`.
-- Rotate API keys if exposed.
-- Review CSV output before sharing externally.
-- Consider adding authentication if exposing this publicly.